microsoft/vscode-azureappservice/README.md

 * Browse sites across all of your Azure subscriptions
 * Browse to the Azure Portal for advanced tasks, such as scaling
-* Create new web apps/deployment slots (Linux with Node.js only)
+* Create new web apps/deployment slots
 * Deploy to your web apps/deployment slots

 ![Deploy to Web App](resources/WebApp_Deploy.png)